BMW motorcycle telescopic fork spring spacers

 The alignment issue of BMW motorcycle forks.

-Simple procedure for changing fork springs on a BMW motorcycle
+A simple procedure for changing the fork springs

 The very first thing to do is to check for stiction.
-If you have the normal and desired amount of very little stiction, record your measurement.
+If you have the normal and desired amount, which is very little stiction, record your measurement.
 When you finish changing fork springs, it should not have increased.
 An increase definitely shows misalignment.

 Just because it is such a big deal to align forks, doesn’t make it any less necessary.

-This is the very best article on aligning forks, with a step by step procedure.
-My thanks to Randy for writing this one up so well.
+This is the very best article on aligning forks, with a step-by-step procedure.
+My thanks to Randy for writing this one.